iacobo/kmer-hmp/README.md

 Steps:

-1. Choose twelve S. aureus genomes from a previous analysis conducted into fusidic acid resistance.
+1. Choose twelve S. aureus genomes from a [previous analysis](http://sro.sussex.ac.uk/id/eprint/63252/1/Earle%20SG%202016.pdf) (main example of paper) conducted into fusidic acid resistance.
 Select contigs from the twelve genomes, and a list of kmers and associated p-values from the analysis of all ~1000 genomes.
 2. Using the MSSA476 reference genome, reorder the contigs on a genome-by-genome basis with Mauve.
 3. Use Mauve to align the twelve genomes.
 4. Kmerize (into 31mers) the multiple sequence alignment (MSA) and identify the p-value corresponding to each kmer in the MSA.